-“We would look for a shady tree where we could get away from the sun and drink our raspados,” Beccera said.
+“We would look for a shady tree where we could get away from the sun and drink our raspados,” Becerra said.
 “Growing up in Boyle Heights, we didn’t have many trees we could just relax under.”

-Today, the 38-year-old Beccera is at the forefront of expanding the urban forest and spreading more shade across Boyle Heights, East Los Angeles and other communities with his non-profit organization, A Cleaner, Greener East L.A.
+Today, the 38-year-old Becerra is at the forefront of expanding the urban forest and spreading more shade across Boyle Heights, East Los Angeles and other communities with his non-profit organization, A Cleaner, Greener East L.A.

 The organization, which Becerra founded in 2012 with friend Fabian Beltran, is focused on improving air quality and the appearance of neighborhoods that have been neglected over the decades.
 So far, the organization has planted and given away more than 5,000 trees in Boyle Heights, East L.A, El Sereno, Lincoln Heights, South L.A. and other communities.

 ACGELA hosts events where roughly 200 to 300 trees are given away.
 These trees — such as African Sumac and Crepe Myrtle — thrive in Southern California’s warm and dry climate, providing shade while not consuming as much water as some more thirsty varieties.

 Becerra finds the tree giveaways go beyond helping the environment – they serve to connect residents to their communities.

 “I thought to myself, ‘How do we get people invested in their own community?,’” said Becerra.
 “We found that planting trees is a great way of accomplishing that.”